xpolny/leaflet-challenge/README.md

 This visualzation includes
    * Data markers which indicate the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes appear larger and darker in color

-   * A legend that will provide context for your map data
+   * A legend that provides context for your map data

    * Popups that show additional information about the earthquake when a marker is clicked.